sarveshmscss/AI-Powered-Sales-Trend-Analysis-API/README.md

-Here's the cleaned-up `README.md` file **without emojis**, formatted professionally for your GitHub repository:

----

 # AI-Powered Sales Trend Analysis API

 A Python-based web API that automates product-centric market research by extracting and summarizing sales trends from online articles using the Google Gemini API.